 Since Citus provides distributed functionality by extending PostgreSQL, it uses the standard PostgreSQL SQL constructs.
 The vast majority of queries are supported, even when they combine data across the network from multiple database nodes.
 This includes transactional semantics across nodes.
-Currently all SQL is supported except:
+For an up to date list of SQL coverage see Limitations